 - 1. All fighters or teams that won all of their qualifying rounds (fighters or teams with full wins). - 2.
-Fighters or teams that lost only 1 of their qualifying rounds, and do not use decks from any of the selected nations/clans. - 3.
-Fighters or teams that lost only 1 of their qualifying rounds, and use 1 deck from the selected nations/clans. - 4.
-Fighters or teams that lost only 1 of their qualifying rounds, and use 2 decks from the selected nations/clans.
+Fighters or teams that lost only 1 of their qualifying rounds, and use decks of nations/clans that are not used by the fighters or teams with full wins. - 3.
+Fighters or teams that lost only 1 of their qualifying rounds, and use decks of nations/clans that only 1 of the fighters or teams with full wins uses. - 4.
+Fighters or teams that lost only 1 of their qualifying rounds, and use decks of nations/clans that only 2 of the fighters or teams with full wins uses. - 5.
+Fighters or teams that lost only 1 of their qualifying rounds, and use decks of